-First time visiting students will be allowed to come to the NRAO/NM for observations or data reduction only if accompanied by their faculty advisor.
+First time visiting students will be allowed to come to the NRAO/NM for observations or data reduction only if accompanied by their faculty advisor, or have a collaborating NRAO staff member.

 4.9 Staying in Socorro

 Visitors to Socorro can now take advantage of the recently completed NRAO Guest House.
 This facility contains 8 single, 4 double, and 2 two-bedroom apartments, plus a lounge/kitchen, terminal facility, and full laundry facilities.
 The Guest House is located on the NMIMT campus, a short walk from the AOC.
 Reservations are made through the Reservationist, Eileen Latasa.